Developer-Mike/obsidian-advanced-canvas/README.md

   - Database shape
 - [Presentation mode](#presentation)
   - Create presentations by connecting nodes with arrows
+- Expose [canvas events](#canvas-events) to use them in other plugins
+- Expose node data to style them using CSS

 ## Updated UI
 ### Canvas Card Menu